Updown Girl: Discovery

 Updown Girl was discovered during excavations in 1989 at Updown early medieval cemetery, occupying grave 47.
 The grave was oriented roughly east to west and measured 1.92 m long, 0.52 m wide and 0.34 m deep.
 Grave 47 was located near the north end of the excavated area close to a number of other burials; graves 37, 38, 41, 42, 45, 50, and 51 were all within 5 m of Updown Girl.
 Graves 34 and 45 contained relatives, possibly Updown Girl's great aunts.
+Grave 52 contained a male relative of Updown Girl – DNA analysis indicates he was her great-grandfather.

-Updown Girl is estimated to have died in the early 7th century at around the age of ten or eleven.
+Updown Girl is estimated to have died in the early 7th century and, based on osteoarchaeological evidence, was aged around the age of ten or eleven.
 Grave goods accompanying her burial were typical of the local culture of the period.